What is a Blue Badge?

 People with hidden disabilities

-Applications made before the new guidelines come into force will continue to be assessed against the existing criteria.
+Any Blue Badge applications made prior to the new legislation and national guidance being implemented will continue to be assessed against the existing criteria.

 How to use your Blue Badge